The real reason Trump clings to birtherism

 As a disciple of the late Roy Cohn, who practiced the politics of destruction by innuendo for the red-baiting Sen. Joseph McCarthy, Trump has long understood the power of a question asked to establish doubt.
 He regularly uses phrases like "I'm hearing" and "a lot of people say" to justify putting subjects into the public record that have no basis in fact.
 This is what he did with the birther issue.

 Trump used a subtler variation of the old innuendo technique after the mass shooting at the Pulse nightclub in Orlando.
-He said then of the President and the issue of Islamic terrorism, "He doesn't get it or he gets it better than anybody understand."
+He said then of the President and the issue of Islamic terrorism, "He doesn't get it or he gets it better than anybody understands."
 The not-so-hidden meaning of this statement was that Obama is not willing to stop terrorist attacks and may even be behind them.
 Trump went a bit further more recently as he said that Obama was founder of the Islamic terrorist organization ISIS.

 Is he no longer a birther?